-SAFe Program Board: Good Practices for Successful PI Planning
+SAFe Program Board: Good Practices for SAFe PI Planning

 Implementing Agile at scale using the Scaled Agile Framework (SAFe)?
 Then you know a solid program board is critical to successful Program Increment (PI) planning.
 Here, we’ll cover what it is, how to set one up, and give you a few best practices for success.